 8th to 11th and 15th to 17th: 28 EUR per square meter

 12th to 14th and 19th to 20th: 26 EUR per square meter

-2. Where is the best place to live in Paris?
+2. Places to live in Paris

 If you’re struggling to get your head around Paris’ 20 arrondissements, the French word for districts, and can’t decide where you want to live, we’ve already put together an extensive guide to the best neighborhoods in Paris for you to check out.